 When planning for your family's financial future, be comprehensive.
 Start out by creating a personal balance sheet.

-✓ Catalogue all your assets, their location, and value—financial accounts (including retirement accounts), share certificates or investments not located in financial accounts, real estate, business interests, safe deposit boxes, tangible personal property, mineral rights, life insurance, mortgages or notes owed to you, and any other assets (trusts, investment interests, etc.).
+- Catalogue all your assets, their location, and their value: Financial accounts (including retirement accounts), share certificates or investments not located in financial accounts, real estate, business interests, safe-deposit boxes, tangible personal property, mineral rights, life insurance, mortgages or notes owed to you, and any other assets (trusts, investment interests, etc.).

 Before you meet with an estate planning attorney, you will need to pull together key documents.

-✓ Learn about the common documents found in an estate plan:
+- Next, learn about the 2 common documents found in an estate plan:

 - A will is an essential legal document that sets forth your wishes regarding the distribution of your property and the care of any minor children when you die.

 - A trust is a more complex legal structure that contains a set of instructions on exactly how and when to pass assets to trust beneficiaries.
 Trusts are a tool that can allow you to control when and to whom your assets will be distributed.
-For more on trusts, read Viewpoints: Is your financial situation “trust” worthy?
+For more on trusts, read Viewpoints on Fidelity.com: 6 reasons you should consider a trust.